agilbert1412/StardewArchipelago/Documentation/Contributing/Examples/Moviesanity - Mod.md

 I want to patch two things.
 I want to send checks when a movie is watched, and also send a check when a snack is bought for an NPC.
 These two patches will need some conditions, like is it loved or whatever, but the general idea is two patches.
 Maybe I'll even get away with a single patch, if I can check these things at the same moment.

-My first instinct is to look for some movie code, ideally near the ending of the movie.
-I'll first head over to `MovieTheater.cs`, and see what is there.
+The first step would be to look for some movie related code, ideally near the ending of the movie.
+Based on previous experiences with the Stardew code, the class for the Movie Theater map is probably where most of it is.
+I will head over to `MovieTheater.cs`, and see what is there.

 ![image](https://i.imgur.com/MgwQfM5.png)

-The first thing that comes to mind is this method `RequestEndMovie()`.
+I first skim through the method names in this file, to get a rough idea of what happens in this class.
+For methods that seem important to moviesanity, I also read them and try to understand what they do.

+The method `RequestEndMovie()` seems extremely promising.
 A quick look through the call stack, and this appears to be precisely the code that runs when the movie finishes, so probably exactly what we want.

 ![image](https://i.imgur.com/pbHZp60.png)

-If it doesn't work, we'll try something else.
+If it doesn't work, I will try something else.

 #### Creating the CodeInjections file - [Commit Details](https://github.com/agilbert1412/StardewArchipelago/commit/16494ac54e401cf38286266e76001418b7a0d7d9)

-To do this, we'll create a file in `StardewArchipelago.Locations.CodeInjections.Vanilla`.
-The stuff in there could use some cleaning up.
+To do this, I'll create a file in `StardewArchipelago.Locations.CodeInjections.Vanilla`.
 Basically, there is one file per "topic", often per setting, containing one or many patches.
 Once a file grows too big, it gets split, and often moved to a subfolder.

-I do this by copying one of the existing Injections files, and removing most of it except the useful stuff.
+I do this by copying one of the existing Injections files, and removing most of it except the skeleton.
+Basically, I keep the Initialize method, and one patch, with its content removed.

 ![image](https://i.imgur.com/2rB7QDW.png)

 #### Preparing the patch - [Commit Details](https://github.com/agilbert1412/StardewArchipelago/commit/9fd59d99a6a013737979a0b4b54598ef22866eb3)

 Generally, I copy the definition of the method I'm patching, as a comment over a patch, just for reference.
+The Patch syntax needs to match the original method's syntax in many ways, so that's very convenient to have.

+I always wrap patches in a single `Try...Catch` block, which logs the error and runs the original method if anything goes wrong.
+This makes sure that individual patches cannot crash the entire game if I make a mistake in one of them.

+The patch syntax goes like this

+Prefix: `public static bool OriginalMethodName_PatchDescription_Prefix([OriginalClass] __instance, [EveryOriginalParameter], ref [OriginalReturnType] __result)`

+Postfix: `public static void OriginalMethodName_PatchDescription_Postfix([OriginalClass] __instance, [EveryOriginalParameter], ref [OriginalReturnType] __result)`

+If the method returns void, the `__result` parameter is omitted.
+If the original method is static, the `__instance` parameter is omitted.
+If the patch is a prefix, it returns a boolean deciding if the original code should still run, or not, in addition to the prefix.

 ![image](https://i.imgur.com/vofjqqx.png)